 Impact: Protected characteristic Positive Negative Neither Provide further details about the nature of the impact in the section below.
 Does it: 1.
 Promote equal opportunity 2.
 Promote community cohesion 3.
 Help eliminate unlawful discrimination/ harassment/ victimisation?
 T Age The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
-Disability The everywhimm since of DV/C are to propose public for a Disability The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
+B' 1 ''' T Disability The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
 Gender reassignment/ transgender The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
-Marriage or civil \boxtimes The overarching aims of RVE are to prepare pupils for a partnership diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect. ı Pregnancy or maternity The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect. • Race The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect. ı ı Religion or Belief or non-belief The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
+1 Marriage or civil partnership The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
+Pregnancy or maternity The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
+Race The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
+Religion or Belief or non-belief The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
 Sex/ Gender Identity .
 The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
-A 151 : " Sexual Orientation The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.
+Sexual Orientation The overarching aims of RVE are to prepare pupils for a diverse world where the rights of every individual are taken into account to find a sense of belonging and develop relationships based upon trust and mutual respect.